 His need to develop his own voice drove him to return to school to get a masters’ degree; he chose USC Annenberg because he knew he wanted to make a documentary about Los Angeles and felt the specialized journalism master’s program would allow him that opportunity.
 In addition to journalism courses, Yoka was also able to take courses around the university, specifically those focused on the literature and history of Los Angeles.
 “Those classes really helped give me the confidence to tell this story, actually,” he said.

-Whirlybird chronicles the lives of Zoey Tur (then known as Bob) and her then-wife Marika Gerrard, who revolutionized breaking news in the 1980s and ’90s — including the infamous O.J.
+Whirlybird chronicles the lives of Zoey Tur and her then-wife Marika Gerrard, who revolutionized breaking news in the 1980s and ’90s — including the infamous O.J.
 Simpson Ford Bronco chase down the 405 freeway — by capturing footage high atop the city from their helicopter.
-Yoka’s intent in the film was to tell a story about the sprawl that is Los Angeles, alongside an intimate story about a couple in transition.
-In referring to Tur, he said, “I thought it was very compelling that she was doing a lot of introspection and reflection on her life and it struck me as not just somebody who could be a tour guide of Los Angeles but could also sort of a take us on an emotional journey as well.”
+Yoka’s intent in the film was to tell a story about the sprawl that is Los Angeles, alongside an intimate story about Tur coming out as a trans woman.
+In referring to Tur, Yoka said, “I thought it was very compelling that she was doing a lot of introspection and reflection on her life and it struck me as not just somebody who could be a tour guide of Los Angeles but could also sort of a take us on an emotional journey as well.”

 As for being given access to the lives of Tur and Gerrard, Yoka said, “It’s been such a rewarding process getting to know them and I really admire their willingness to reflect on their past.
 I'm thankful for the opportunity to have worked with them.”